-The gasps of horror from your friends who find out you want to buy a gun (or worse, you already have) may make you roll your eyes.
+The gasps of horror from your friends who find out you want to buy a gun, or are planning to build one starting with an 80 lower receiver (or worse, you already have) may make you roll your eyes.
 But they could be warranted if you have no idea what you’re doing.

 The only way to be a responsible gun owner is to get educated about your gun and how to use it.
 Safety is the number one priority for you as a gun owner, and your friends know that accidents can happen.
 Show them how to avoid misuse and tragedy by setting an example.